MounicaKandi/Tweets-Classification/README.md

 <img width="427" alt="image" src="https://user-images.githubusercontent.com/99624135/207203564-9db6dc83-de15-48b0-aee8-e7151ddf6c4a.png">

 As the Naive Bayes Model is the best model, we are creating the pickle file for that model.

+### Step 6: Creating a Flask Application
+Now we have to create a Flask Application using the python flask framework to visualize the tweet classification.

+This is the home page of our Flask Application